 - Bedroom – You want the lighting to feel cozy.
 Opt for sconces or table lamps.

-- Bathroom – You’ll want an overhead light (maybe in the shower) and then lighting near the mirror (either flanking it or above it).
+- Bathroom – You’ll want an overhead light (especially in the shower), and then lighting near the mirror (either flanking it or above it).

-Light bulbs are where things get reaaaaallly tricky.
+Light bulbs are where things get really tricky.
 Color temperature?
 Wattage?
 Kelvin?
 Lumens?
 What does it all mean?!
-It’s definitely confusing, but I’ll tell you what we do in our house.
+It’s definitely confusing, but this post breaks it down in full detail.

 Don’t Forget Dimmers & Smart Technology

-Are you ready to showcase your home in a flattering light with these rules for lighting?
-With a few more light sources, the right bulbs, and perhaps some smart technology…you can create a dreamy and layered space.
+Are you ready to showcase your home in flattering light with these rules for lighting?
+With a few more light sources, the right bulbs, and perhaps some smart technology, you can create a dreamy and layered space.